Rainbow Country: Willisville

 The first school was in the home of Big John and opened on October 13, 1916, by Rev S. H. Ferris of Garden River.
 Mr. Duncan Bell was the first teacher.
 The school continued until a fire burned down the log house, but a new building was soon found and some 20 children were gathered and taught until a proper school was built.
 Big John and Ernest walked from one lumber camp to another and begged for lumber or money and the new building was erected in 1917.

 The Willis, Golden & other children from Willisville would walk along a path to the horseshoe curve and down the track to Whitefish Falls to attend school.
 In 1931, Kathleen Willis and Dewey Golden were the first two students to pass their Entrance exams at the school.
 Both went on to further studies.

 According to a community website, the entire community operates as a de facto condominium, with all community spaces jointly owned by its residents.

 An 80-foot fire tower was built on Willisville Mountain in the 1920s by the Ontario Department of Lands and Forests.

 The tower was run by John Burke in the early years.
 One day, while he was looking out to spot forest fires from the tower's cupola, he saw a herd of elephants at the bottom of the mountain trail.
 He called back to headquarters on his bushphone and relayed his sighting.
 Nobody believed him at first, until locals learned that a circus truck had broken down nearby and the elephants inside had escaped.

 World heavyweight boxing champion Joe Louis and singer Bing Crosby are known to have visited the tower and signed its guestbook.
 The tower can also be seen in the 1960s Canadian television series Adventures in Rainbow Country, which was filmed in the Willisville-Whitefish Falls area.

 The tower was dismantled in 1986, but the mountain still remains a popular place for tourists to climb.

 McGregor Bay

-McGregor Bay is located on the LaCloche Peninsula within the Manitoulin District.
+McGregor Bay is on the LaCloche Peninsula within the Manitoulin District.